Hoffmaster State Park: History

 Established in 1963, the park is named after Percy James Hoffmaster, sometimes considered the founder of the Michigan state parks system, who served as the Superintendent of State Parks and longest-acting Director of the Department of Conservation.
 The park's nature center is named for Emma Genevieve Gillette, who scouted locations for new state parks under Hoffmaster.

 Activities and amenities

 The Gillette Sand Dune Visitor Center features interactive exhibits related to the sand dune ecosystem within the park.
 The center also has live animals and an auditorium and offers many nature programs for the public.
-There are 10 mi of hiking trails, including the Dune Climb Stairway on the tallest dune. of trail are groomed in the winter for cross-country skiing.
+There are 10 mi of hiking trails, including the Dune Climb Stairway, the Walk-a-Mile, and Homestead trails.
+3 mi of trail are groomed in the winter for cross-country skiing.
 There are two campgrounds and a beach.
 Bird watchers come to view migrating songbirds (wood thrushes and orioles plus warblers and sparrows of various species) and migrating raptors (sharp-shinned and broad-winged hawks and even the occasional eagle or falcon).